News & Resources

 A couple look concerned as they work through paperwork

-When a car undergoes a major repair or rebuild after a collision, its resale price will take a hit – and that loss is not covered by car insurance providers in Canada.
-(And, by the way, this loss in value still occurs, even if the repairs were done perfectly.)
+When a car goes through a major repair or rebuild after a collision, its resale price will inevitably take a hit in value, even if the repairs were done perfectly and the car is restored completely.

 In the U.S., some states allow car owners to claim, “diminished value,” also referred to as “accelerated depreciation” from an at-fault party’s insurance company.
 But in Canada, that isn’t the case.

-According to the Insurance Bureau of Canada, there is no province or territory in Canada that offers similar coverage for diminished value or accelerated depreciation.
-Moreover, insurance rules differ somewhat from province to province, and this can also create challenges, even if you want to take your case to court.
-In Ontario, for example, no-fault insurance prevents you from suing the driver who caused the accident for compensation on your vehicle’s lost value.
+According to the Insurance Bureau of Canada, no province or territory in Canada offers similar coverage for diminished value or accelerated depreciation.
+Moreover, insurance rules differ from province to province, and this can also create challenges, even if you want to take your case to court.

 There are two main types of diminished value:

-Will people know my vehicle was in an accident?
+How would people know my vehicle was in an accident?

-Yes.
-Owners are required to disclose damage to vehicles over $2,000 to potential buyers.
 Plus, vehicle history reports from companies like Carfax, Carproof, and Transport Canada are also available for a prospective buyer of a used vehicle to check for themselves if it has sustained major damage.

 Your policy only covers direct losses

-In Canada, being compensated for diminished value is challenging.
 Auto insurance policies here are designed to only cover direct losses.
-That means insurers have to pay for repairs to your vehicle to restore it to its pre-collision condition or declare it a total loss if that is the lower-cost option.
-But any reduction in the car’s value after repairs is considered an indirect loss and is, unfortunately, not covered under your policy.
+That means insurance companies have to pay for repairs to your vehicle to restore it to its pre-collision condition or declare it a total loss if that is the lower-cost option.

 If repairs do cost more than the car’s value, then your insurance company will usually write it off.

-But the decision is entirely up to the insurer, which has the right to send the vehicle for repair or rebuild rather than offer a payout.
+But the decision is entirely up to the insurance company, which has the right to send the vehicle for repair or rebuild rather than offer a payout.
 Often, they will choose to repair it because that is the cheapest option.
 And if the repairs to the car are extensive, it can negatively affect its value.

 Fighting for compensation